Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Labeled Sequent Systems

 For any alphabet $\albet$ and set $\axs$ of axioms, we obtain a calculus $\calc$, which is displayed in \fig~\ref{fig:labeled-calculi}.
 Such systems can be seen as intuitionistic variants of the labeled systems $\mathsf{G3KM}(S)$ for classical grammar logics~\cite{Lyo21thesis}, obtained by fixing a single labeled formula on the right-hand-side of the sequent arrow.

 We classify the $\id$ and $\botl$ rules as \emph{initial rules}, the $\ddr$, $\ipar$, and $\convr$ rules as \emph{structural rules}, and the remaining rules in \fig~\ref{fig:labeled-calculi} as \emph{logical rules}.
 Initial rules serve as the axioms of our labeled systems and initiate proofs, structural rules operate on relational atoms, and logical rules construct complex logical formulae.
-The $\ddr$, $\xdial$, and $\xboxr$ rules possess a side condition, which stipulates that the rule is applicable only if the label $u$ is \emph{fresh}, i.e. if the rule applied, then the label $u$ will not occur in the conclusion.
-A \emph{proof} or \emph{derivation} in $\calc$ is constructed in the usual fashion by successively applying logical or structural rules to initial rules, and the \emph{height} of a proof is defined to be the longest sequence of sequents from the conclusion of the proof to an initial rule.
+The $\ddr$, $\xdial$, and $\xboxr$ rules possess a side condition, which stipulates that the rule is applicable only if the label $u$ is \emph{fresh}, i.e. if the rule is applied, then the label $u$ will not occur in the conclusion.
+We define the \emph{auxiliary}, \emph{principal}, and \emph{active} formulae of a rule in the usual way (cf.~\cite[Chapter 1]{Tak13}), i.e., a formula is \emph{auxiliary} in a rule if it is explicitly mentioned in the premise(s) and is used to derive the \emph{principal} formula, which is the formula explicitly mentioned in the conclusion; a formula is \emph{active} if it is auxiliary or principal.
+For example, in the $\xboxr$ rule, $w R_{\charx} u$ and $u : A$ are auxiliary, $w : \xbox A$ is principal, and all such formulae are active.
+A \emph{proof} in $\calc$ is constructed in the usual fashion by successively applying logical or structural rules to initial rules, and the \emph{height} of a proof is defined to be the longest sequence of sequents from the conclusion of the proof to an initial rule.

 We point out that the $\ddr$ and $\ipar$ structural rules form a proper subclass of Simpson's \emph{geometric structural rules}~(see~\cite[p.~126]{Sim94}) used to generate labeled sequent systems for $\ik$ extended with any number of \emph{geometric axioms}.
 When $\stra = \empstr$ in $\ipar$, i.e. when $(A \iimp \langle \charx \rangle A) \land ([ \charx ] A \iimp A) \in \axs$, the structural rule $(i_{\charx}^{\empstr})$ is defined accordingly: